ThyBretin/Particle-Graph/doc/ParticleGraph-BluePrint.md

 - Optimize AI token usage through structured data.
 - Keep graphs and particles up-to-date with codebase changes.

+#### Focus
+- MCP Priority: The Worker’s MCP endpoints (e.g., graphs://, superParticles://) need to be robust, accessible, and optimized for AI assistants in IDEs.
+This means fully implementing the blueprint’s MCP resources and ensuring they’re discoverable and usable by external clients.

+- Webapp Role: A lightweight UI for users to trigger graph creation and refine particles via chat.
+It’s an entry point, not the primary consumer of graphs/particles.

+- Auth Flexibility: We’ll keep auth in the webapp for now (since it’s working for GitHub integration), but design the Worker’s MCP endpoints to support future standalone auth (e.g., MCP-driven OAuth) without breaking the current flow.

 ### Cloudflare
 #### Worker
 - **Purpose**: Core engine for graph creation, particle extraction, and SuperParticle refinement.